alleyinteractive/create-wordpress-plugin/blocks/README.md

 ## Scaffold a block with `create-block`

 1. In the root directory run `npm run create-block`
+2. Choose whether to create a block in TypeScript or JavaScript.
-2. Follow the prompts to create a custom block.
+3. Follow the prompts to create a custom block.

 There are 2 variants of blocks which you can create: